 The Sage Projects philosophy is balance.
 A healthy balance and high quality of life through sustainability while living in syncronicity with nature instead of working against it and causing pollution.
-We work together to share methods of sustainable longterm balance.
-And to have more freedom while helping to create a more healthy planet for the future.
-TSP helps to empower citizens with the resources they need to implement and share innovative processes in a pay it forward manner to restore the environment, social health, and vitality of communities while residents have more free time to pursue individual goals and dreams.
+We work together to share sustainable technologies.
+As a group we can work to create a more healthy planet for the future.
+TSP helps to empower citizens with the resources they need to implement and share innovative processes in a pay it forward manner to restore the environment, social health, and vitality of communities while residents have more free time to pursue individual goals.

 Our main objective is to get this project completed and then help other people create other villages in different locations so that people have more options to live healthy in different locations.
 See how you can become involved at the "HELP US" menu at the top of this page.

 CSA Is About Community

 CSAs are frequently formed by farmers, but some are also formed by consumers.
 CSAs offer opportunities for people to meet in a different way and address important local community issues.
 Many CSAs help to re-educate in how to shift our diets to include more fresh local produce when it is in season and how to store or preserve for winter months.

 CSA Is About Health